DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 The second step is a 1Hz high-pass filter.
 To change this you need to also decide on the filter order.
 [See this for more info](https://github.com/widmann/firfilt/blob/master/pop_eegfiltnew.m)

 Same counts for the third step, which is a 45Hz high-pass filter.
+For more detailed info on filters see the ["What filter should I choose" chapter](#what-filter-should-I-choose).

 To optimize the ICA solutions, these are the suggested filters.
 However, if you want to look at components that show up later in the data, 1Hz might be too high.
 [See this paper for more info on filters.](https://www.sciencedirect.com/science/article/pii/S0896627319301746)

 The fourth step is adding information to the channels.
 This is why you need to define the path to EEGlab or to the 'biosemi160' file.
 It will look for a file to import the channel information.
-After which it will delete the externals.
 The difference between the two paths has to do with that for 64channels we use a 10-20 layout for the BIOsemi caps, however for the 160channel caps we have a spherical layout.
 The first file is part of EEGlab, but this is not the case for the 160channel cap.
 64channels is defined as 64 to 95, because a full extra ribbon would be 96 channels.
 In or lab we normally go up to 8 channels, but we have data that has more.
 This takes that in consideration.

 Lastly, in step 5, it will reject channels based on a kurtosis threshold.
 It is set to 5, which is the standard.
 Channels with a kurtosis > 5 will be deleted.